Welcome to the 2020-21 Season!

 In February we will stage a concert version of See Rock City and Other Destinations, a contemporary musical about connections missed and made at tourist destinations across America (including our own North Carolina).
 See Rock City marks the UNC Charlotte directing debut of Laura Waringer, Assistant Professor of Directing and Co-Coordinator of the Musical Theatre Certificate program.
 We hope to be back on the Belk Theatre stage in front of a live audience, but if we can’t, the show will still go on (via live streaming)!

 And, finally, our year ends in April with an out-door production of Migrant X, a new work by guest playwright Georgina Escobar and Associate Professor of Physical Theatre Carlos Cruz.
 We commissioned Migrant X in order to explore important questions about the current Latinx immigration crisis, both locally and globally.
 Using an array of physical theatre styles and techniques (cirque, aerial, commedia), this world premiere will put audiences, sometimes literally, into the heart and soul of the migrant experience.

-Once again, our skilled faculty directors, designers, dramaturgs, stage technicians and performers will be working together with our talented students to create a wide range of exciting, vital, diverse and socially responsible theater produced in our wonderful theatrical spaces here in Robinson Hall.
+Lots of change in the air this year.
+But it’s important to point out here what has not changed: Once again, our skilled faculty directors, designers, dramaturgs, stage technicians and performers will be working together with our talented students to create a wide range of exciting, vital, diverse and socially responsible theater produced in our wonderful theatrical spaces here in the Arts Quad and in Robinson Hall.